MidhunSaiVinay/coding-practice/ml_projects/anomoly_search/project.md

         Navigate to the directory containing your PySpark script and run the following command:

         ```bash
+        # Ensure Spark is installed and environment variables are set
+        export SPARK_HOME=/home/vagrant/spark
+        export PATH=$SPARK_HOME/bin:$PATH

+        # Run the Spark script
-        spark-submit your_script_name.py
+        spark-submit data_consumption_spark.py
         ```

         Replace `your_script_name.py` with the actual name of your PySpark script.

     - **Monitor the Output:**
+        Run the script on your local machine or server where Spark is installed.
 The script will output the streaming data to the console.
 Verify that the data is being consumed correctly.

 ### **Step 5: Train the Machine Learning Model**